Peaches Browning

-Peaches Browning (born Frances Belle Heenan; June 23, 1910 – August 23, 1956), was an American actress.
-She was married to New York City real estate developer Edward West "Daddy" Browning (1875 – 1934).
-Their story became one of the most sensational "scandals" of the Roaring Twenties.
-It is often cited in journalism history texts as an example of the excesses of tabloid newspapers during the era.
+Peaches Browning (born Frances Belle Heenan; June 23, 1910 – August 23, 1956) was an American actress.
+She was married to New York City real estate developer Edward West "Daddy" Browning (October 16, 1874 – October 12, 1934), when she was 15 and he was 51.

 Biography

 Browning and Heenan met at a sorority dance on the evening of March 5, 1926, at the Hotel McAlpin and immediately began a very public courtship, despite the difference in their ages.
 Browning was 51, and Heenan was 15.
 Browning, who reveled in publicity, paraded Heenan in front of the paparazzi cameras as he lavished her with expensive gifts (spending $1000 a day on shopping trips) and took her to New York's finest restaurants in his distinctive peacock blue Rolls-Royce automobile.
 On April 10, 1926, mere weeks after they met, Peaches and "Daddy" were wed in the village of Cold Spring, New York, far from media scrutiny.
-Both Peaches' father and her mother gave their permission for the marriage, which took place in part to thwart a campaign by Vincent Pisarra of the New York Society for the Prevention of Cruelty to Children to halt the May/December relationship.
+Both Peaches' father and her mother gave their permission for the marriage, which took place in part to thwart a campaign by Vincent Pisarra of the New York Society for the Prevention of Cruelty to Children to halt their relationship.
+Peaches was the victim of an acid attack shortly before her wedding from an unidentified perpetrator.

 On October 2, 1926, Peaches and her mother loaded up their belongings and left the marital residence at the Kew Gardens Inn.
-Under New York law at the time, divorce was only possible if one party admitted adultery, so Peaches tried to obtain a legal separation, claiming cruelty, while Browning filed a counter-claim of abandonment.
+Under New York law at the time, divorce was only possible if one party admitted adultery, so Peaches tried to obtain a legal separation, claiming cruelty.
 The White Plains, New York, trial drew intense coverage by New York City tabloid newspapers such as the New York Daily News, the rival New York Daily Mirror and the more disreputable New York Graphic, which published a series of notorious composographs of the couple.
-The story was covered in depth by the national newspapers, from the tabloids to The New York Times and the couple became well known in U.S. popular culture of the time.
-Their romance is referenced in the 1927 Gershwin musical comedy Funny Face and F. Scott Fitzgerald's short story "The Love Boat", published the same year.
 Among the notable aspects of the case were Peaches' allegations of odd behavior by her husband, including the fact that he kept a honking African goose in their bedroom.
-The phrase "Don't be a goof," which Daddy allegedly used as an insult to Peaches, came into national vogue, and later turned up in the lyrics of the title song from the 1936 Rodgers and Hart musical comedy On Your Toes.
+The phrase "Don't be a goof", which Daddy allegedly used as an insult to Peaches, came into national vogue, and later turned up in the lyrics of the title song from the 1936 Rodgers and Hart musical comedy On Your Toes.
+The affair is referenced in the 1927 Gershwin musical comedy Funny Face and F. Scott Fitzgerald's short story "The Love Boat", published the same year.

 The judge accepted Daddy's version of the facts, ruling that Peaches had abandoned her husband without cause, and permitted him a legal separation without any obligation to pay alimony.
+Peaches remained legally married to Browning until his death from a brain hemorrhage.
+She went on to have and divorced three more husbands.
+She also had an affair with Milton Berle.